-The Head Teacher will ensure that:
+The Executive Principal will ensure that:

-- the policies and procedures adopted by the Governing Body are fully implemented, and followed by all staff; - sufficient resources and time are allocated to enable the designated safeguarding lead and other staff to discharge their responsibilities including taking part in strategy discussions and other inter-agency meetings and contributing to the assessments of children. - there are arrangements in place for safeguarding supervision for the DSL and the deputy DSL's. - all staff and volunteers feel able to raise concerns about poor or unsafe practice regarding children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle blowing policies. - the DSL is supported in providing a contact for the school to provide a report and attend Initial Child Protection Case Conferences, Reviews and Looked After Children Reviews. - allegations regarding staff or any other adults in the school are referred to the Local Authority Designated Officer (LADO), as set out in the Managing Allegations procedure. - low level concerns in relation to staff behaviour are dealt with through disciplinary policy and a culture of openness and transparency is developed - individuals are referred to the Disclosure and Barring Service or/and the Secretary of State via the Teaching Regulation Agency where a person is dismissed or has left due to a safeguarding concern or serious misconduct.
+- the policies and procedures adopted by the Governing Body are fully implemented, and followed by all staff - sufficient resources and time are allocated to enable the DSL, DDSL and other staff to discharge their responsibilities including taking part in strategy discussions and other inter-agency meetings and contributing to the assessments of children.

+- there are arrangements in place for safeguarding supervision for the DSL and the DDSL's. - all staff and volunteers feel able to raise concerns about poor or unsafe practice regarding children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle blowing policies. - the DSL is supported in providing a contact for the school to provide a report and attend Initial Child Protection Case Conferences, Reviews and Looked After Children Reviews. - allegations regarding staff or any other adults in the school are referred to the Local Authority Designated Officer (LADO), as set out in the Managing Allegations procedure. - low level concerns in relation to staff behaviour are dealt with through disciplinary policy and a culture of openness and transparency is developed - individuals are referred to the Disclosure and Barring Service or/and the Secretary of State via the Teaching Regulation Agency where a person is dismissed or has left due to a safeguarding concern or serious misconduct.

-Designated Safeguarding Lead (DSL) and Deputies as stated in KCSIE (2021)
+Designated Safeguarding Lead (DSL) and Deputies as stated in KCSIE (2022) Annex C

-The DSL and Deputy DSL's maintain oversight and hold lead responsibility for any concern about a child, including children requiring early help or child protection support and adjustments, both pastoral and academic that could be made to best support them.
+The DSL and Deputy DSL's maintain oversight and hold lead responsibility for any concern about a child, including children requiring early help or child protection